jedhelmers/Styleguide/README.md

 This Design System was created as the single source of truth between design and development.
 The components here-in shall be used in both Development and the Pattern Library.
 Therefore, shall changes be made in Design, projects will be able to pull changes from npm.

+## Setup

+To launch the referenceable Pattern Library:
+1. Add this to a new page: `import App from '@jedhelmers/styleguide/src/App'`
+2. Return `<App/>`... or something like that.
+I've never done this but in theory...

 ## Use

 1. To use, simply run `npm i @jedhelmers/styleguide` in terminal.